Karrtii/Airline-Reservation-System/README.md

 ![image](https://user-images.githubusercontent.com/71009398/109884283-ff8aaf80-7c7c-11eb-88aa-697a63488896.png)

+Further

+**Testing of the system**

+Two notable types of testing were conducted on the system, integration testing and usability testing.

+The type of integration testing done is the Big-Bang integration testing, where the testing only took place after the development of all the components.

+Usability testing is concerned with the intuitiveness of the system, testing on users who had no prior experience with the system.

-Further in-depth documentation of the airline reservation system can be found under the _Documentation_ folder.
+_Further in-depth documentation of the airline reservation system can be found under the Documentation folder._